Introduction: The Shift Toward Less Invasive Spine Care

 Specialized Treatments for Specific Conditions

-Mild minimally invasive lumbar decompression procedure The MINIMALLY INVASIVE LUMBAR DECOMPRESSION (MILD) is an outpatient, image‑guided treatment that removes small pieces of thickened ligamentum flavum and bone through a ~5 mm incision under local anesthesia and mild sedation.
+The MINIMALLY INVASIVE LUMBAR DECOMPRESSION (MILD) is an outpatient, image‑guided treatment that removes small pieces of thickened ligamentum flavum and bone through a ~5 mm incision under local anesthesia and mild sedation.
 It enlarges the lumbar canal, relieving nerve pressure for patients with spinal stenosis who have failed physical therapy, medications, or epidural steroid injections.
 Most patients go home the same day and resume normal activities within 24 hours.
 The FDA‑cleared kit is covered by Medicare and many insurers.

 Failed mild procedure A “failed” MILD means persistent or recurrent leg pain, numbness, or neurogenic claudication despite the ligamentum‑flavum debulking.
 In such cases the surgeon reassesses imaging, optimizes medical therapy, and may consider repeat injections, targeted physical therapy, spinal cord stimulation, or more definitive surgical decompression.